viggo-gascou/EuroEval/docs/datasets/icelandic.md

 ### Hotter and Colder Sentiment

-This dataset is being published in an upcoming paper, and consists of texts from Icelandic blog post, annotated with sentiment labels (and many others) via a crowdsourcing platform.
+This dataset was published in [this paper](https://doi.org/10.48550/arXiv.2502.16987), and consists of texts from Icelandic blog post, annotated with sentiment labels (and many others) via a crowdsourcing platform.

 The original full dataset consists of 2,901 samples, and we use a 1,021 / 255 / 1,607
 split for training, validation and testing, respectively (so all samples are used in